This engine has been tested as part of a series of engines to extensively to evaluate the impact of various motors & electronics modules.

 All of these motors are starting higher than the average recent experience engines.

 The drive and trucks likely dominate these results compared to the database.
-While the parts were cleaned and lubricated, all but the P1K are pre dog bone designs.
-For The P1k option, the motor and trucks were changed as a set.
-On the other four variations, the original trucks and couplings were used.
-In those four, the drive shafts varied in length with the standard blue box couplings.
+While the parts were cleaned and lubricated, they are pre dog bone designs.
+For these motor variation tests, the trucks and wheels are the same.
+The drive shaft varies in length with the standard blue box couplings.
+The exception in this set is the Roco motor.
+Here an early dog bone is required to match the flywheel coupling.
+This motor tends to be on the high side of the group in velocity.

-For the best low speed capabilities, the starting velocity and voltage levels need to be as low as possible.
+For the best low speed capabilities, the starting velocity and voltage levels need to be low.
 These motors all are below the pre 2000 expectation.
-Four of these motors are at or above the post 2000 average.
+All but the Athearn blue box are close to the post 2000 average.

 5- Starting velocity variation, implied torque wobble